-GEELY ELECTRIC CAR STRATEGY
+GEELY ELECTRIC VEHICLES

 Geely Electric Vehicles strategy is centered around its Blue Geely Initiative.
 The plan aims to change the company’s lineup from internal-combustion engines to alternative energy which includes EVs, hybrids, and plug-in hybrids, hydrogen and metal fuel cells.
 Of the 90 percent of its sales which it aims to electrify by 2020, it anticipated that 65 percent would be hybrids, and 35 percent will be pure EVs.
 The following steps will see Geely models based on the Compact Modular Architecture it’s developing with its subsidiary Volvo.
 Geely partnered with go-cart company, Kandi Technologies to develop the popular Kandi Pand (K11) and Cyclone (K17).
 Geely owns 100% of the iconic London Taxi Company.
 In 2017 Geely and London Taxi Company opened a 20,000 dedicated electric vehicle plant in Antsy, Coventry to manufacture extended-range electric vehicle taxies and Light Commercial Vehicles.